jongwonjlee/cv-sp21-mps/MP3/README.md

     1.  **Vanishing Points [5 pts].** Estimate the three major orthogonal vanishing points.
-Assume that the vertical vanishing point is for the Y-direction, the horizontal vanishing point to the left is the Z-direction, and the horizontal vanishing point to the right is the X-direction.
+Assume that the vertical vanishing point is for the Y-direction, the vanishing point to the back of the ECE building is the Z-direction, and the horizontal vanishing point to the right is the X-direction.
 Starter code provides an interface to mark out lines.
 Mark at least 3 lines in each orthogonal direction.
 We also provide data for